Neovitalism/NeoClear/README.md

 # NeoClear
  A mod made to clear specified entities on asynchronous timers.
 Requires Cobblemon.
+ You can see the wiki [here](https://github.com/Neovitalism/NeoClear/wiki).